-In response to a Star Trek fan fiction prompt about entertainment, I decided to go dark and most decidedly not fluffy.
+In response to a Star Trek fan fiction prompt about entertainment, I made the decision to go dark and most decidedly not fluffy.

 The story begins with Travis feeling a little lost.
-Very briefly, it is mentioned that the final movie night has been held on the NX-01 prior to its being decommissioned, and that the film chosen by Chip was the first James Bond movie, Dr. No.
+Very briefly, I mention that the final movie night has been held on the NX-01 prior to its decommissioning, and that the film Chip chose was the first James Bond movie, Dr. No.

 He has little to do or think about, and his family is on the freighter, anyway.
 With no one to visit and just a little bit doubtful as to whether Captain Archer wants him back for the DC-1500 USS Zefram Cochrane, Travis goes to a nearby station and visits a ticket agent.
 He gives her an undisclosed amount of cash and just asks, “Where can this take me?”
 She gives him a few options and he chooses Philadelphia.

-I have written any number of criminals and prisoners.
-They have crept into all of my series, except for Mixing It Up (and D’Storlin is possibly telling his story from custody, anyway).
+Criminals and prisoners matter.
+They creep into all of my series, except for Mixing It Up (and D’Storlin is possibly telling his story from custody, anyway).
 Their fates have varied rather dramatically.

 In the Eriecho series, as is explained in Release, she is born on a prison transport as Saddik and her parents (who are both killed on that transport) are framed for crimes they did not commit.
 In Double Helix, H’Shema’s mother, L’Culturra, reveals that her daughter was a drug addict and likely was in Canamar Prison for good reason.

 Of the villains in The Times of the HG Wells series, only Anthony Parker is at all decent, and that’s only in an alternate timeline, when he has a chance to help Otra get out of Milton Walker’s prison.
 As for Marisol, she’s a psychopath, eager to kill whoever she can.

 Arnis and Rechal